Is the Charismatic Movement Catholic or Protestant?

 John Brinsmead: In Romans 1:16, 17 the Apostle Paul declares: "For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith."

 In the fourth chapter of this same book, the apostle tells us that this righteousness provided for us in Jesus is an imputed righteousness, a reckoned righteousness, an accounted righteousness.
 What is the relation of the Holy Spirit's work to this gift of righteousness?
 Jesus said, "When He, the Spirit of truth, is come. . . .
 He shall glorify Me."
 John 16:13, 14.
-The great object of the third Person of the Godhead is to magnify that incomprehensible, infinite righteousness of God Himself, revealed to the human family and for the human family in Jesus Christ.
+The great object of the Holy Spirit is to magnify that incomprehensible, infinite righteousness of God Himself, revealed to the human family and for the human family in Jesus Christ.

 The Spirit's work is to glorify Jesus' perfect obedience, His spotless merits, His sinless life.
 Christ was uplifted on the cross as a display of God's righteousness.
 The Spirit's work is to show that to men.
 For without the Spirit we are dead in sins; our eyes are blind, and we cannot see.
 By nature we cannot understand even the plain things of God's Word.
 So the Holy Spirit operates through the preaching of the gospel.
 It is the Spirit's work to create faith — saving faith in the merits of Christ.
 The Spirit points sinners to the great covering of Christ's righteousness and teaches them to run under this shelter of the Almighty.
 The creation of faith is not our work.
 Faith is not a mere mental assent or intellectual belief.
 It is the Spirit's conviction and persuasion that when Jesus hung upon the cross, He hung there in my place, He hung there in your place.
 Faith is to know with assurance that He "loved me, and gave Himself for me."
 Gal.
 2:20.
 The Spirit will create faith in the hearts of all who will not harden their hearts through unbelief.